dhannyamohangeetha/Hamurabi/README.md

 >
 > **Rule wisely and you will be showered with appreciation at the end of your term.
 Rule poorly and you will be kicked out of office!**

-### Maven

-There is NO `pom.xml` file in this repo.
-You need to add that.
-Use `vscode` or `IntelliJ` to make sure your project is a Maven project with a POM file.

 ### Details

 Define a single class named `Hammurabi`.
 Use the following skeleton (but leave out the `//` comments):